speters/ClipperDuet2N2k/README.md

 __ClipperDuet2N2k__ firmware needs no special setup or configuration by the user.

 Before real use, you should have at least once set your Clipper Duet into configuration mode (hold Illum key depressed while powering on) and confirm all the adjustments (keel offset, gain threshold, paddle wheel calibration value, units).
-__ClipperDuet2N2k__ will read those settings and save it into its non-volatile memory, so that settings like the keel offset is known to the unit and can be sent in NMEA2000 sentences.
+__ClipperDuet2N2k__ will read those settings and save it into its non-volatile memory, so that settings like the keel offset are known to the unit and can be sent in NMEA2000 sentences.

 __Without this configuration step, a keel offset of -3m is used as default for safety.__